isabella232/release-notes.fr-FR/current.md

 * **Experience Manager as a Cloud Service**

-   Nouvelles fonctionnalités dans Experience Manager as a Cloud Service:
+   Nouvelles fonctionnalités dans Experience Manager as a Cloud Service :

    * **Documentation XML pour Adobe Experience Manager as a Cloud Service**